 If you don’t have kids, take your dog outside for a daily walk.
 However, you will need to be more flexible.
 On a hot or rainy day, the walk might be shortened.
 In that scenario, you’ll need to play with your dog inside.
 As Frenchies are not hyperactive, they will use all of their energy within an hour.

-Exercise is the most crucial thing for French Bulldogs.
+Exercise is the most important thing for French Bulldogs.
 Frenchies can become overweight quickly.
 Therefore, take him for a walk regularly.
 Otherwise, you might end up visiting the vet’s office with an overweight Frenchie!

-Are French bulldogs high maintenance – Pros And Cons of a French Bulldog
+Pros And Cons of a French Bulldog

-Compared to other small dog breeds out there, French Bulldogs are undoubtedly high maintenance.
+Compared to other small dog breeds out there, French Bulldogs are certainly high maintenance.
 They require your constant attention and affection.
 Moreover, you cannot even leave them alone for a few hours.
 Otherwise, they will become anxious and stressed.

 Let’s start with the pros.
 Why should you get yourself a French Bulldog?
 Well, there are countless reasons why this breed is an excellent family pet.
 They don’t bark a lot.
 They are energetic but not hyperactive.
 They are good with kids.